Sign up & start saving!

 Accommodation | $25–$40 per night | 2-star hotel $75–$150 per night | 5-star hotel $600–$800+ per night |

-Meals | Falafel sandwich (rue des Rosiers, Le Marais) $5 Coffee with croissant/ pastry $8 | Lunch at a mid range restaurant $20–$25 per dish | Michelin star restaurant $75+ per dish |
+Meals | Falafel sandwich (rue des Rosiers, Le Marais) $5 Coffee with croissant/ pastry $8 | Lunch at a mid-range restaurant $20–$25 per dish | Michelin star restaurant $75+ per dish |

 Activities | Free museum day on the first Sunday of every month | Admission to the Louvre $18 | VIP seating and dinner at the Moulin Rouge $500 |

 *Prices are approximate and based on summer seasonality and are subject to change.
 Jacob spends a bit of time in Paris.
-Last time he was in France, he spent two and a half months in Paris and few weeks traveling to some of the smaller cities in the North of France.
+Last time he was in France, he spent two and a half months in Paris and a few weeks traveling to some of the smaller cities in the North of France.
 Do you have any travel money tips for France?Case study: Jacob's experience

 Interview with Jacob about spending travel money in France